 The distance between Antalya and Fethiye depends on the road that you choose.
 One road, which is shorter, goes through the mountainous area.
 Another road, the longer one, winds along the coast through such famous cities as Kemer, Demre, and Kas.

-If you take the longer coastal road, the distance is around 300 km and typically takes around five hours, with no stops.
-The shorter one will take around 3 hours to drive.
+If you choose the longer coastal route, the Fethiye to Antalya distance is around 300 km and typically takes around five hours, with no stops.
+The shorter one that goes through Korkuteli and Sogut towns takes around 3 hours to drive.

 Antalya to Fethiye Road Trip Stops

 The first stop we made on the Antalya to Fethiye coastal road was a cable car to Tünektepe mountain.
 If you have recently arrived in Antalya but haven’t seen much, why not make a stop here too to overlook the city from above.

 The Tunektepe Teleferik cable car is a modern funicular that opened in 2017.
 The height of Mount is 618 meters above sea level and the top offers an excellent observation deck with several cafes (selling tea, coffee, ice cream, and other snacks), and a free bathroom.

 Teleferik consists of 36 cabins that can accommodate up to 8 people at a time.
 The ascent to the observation deck will take you about 9 minutes.

 It is better to visit the mount in the warm months of the year when there is no strong wind and rain.
 In this case, nothing will be distracting you from the gorgeous views of the Mediterranean Sea, the mountains, and Antalya city.
 However, even in good weather, pay attention to the views of the mountains.
 If they are in fog, then the view from above will be through the haze.